moiseshp/beauty-captions/README.md

 3. Enable **Developer mode** (top right corner).
 4. Click **Load unpacked** and select the `beauty-captions` folder.
 5. Enjoy customizing your YouTube subtitles! 🎬

-## 🖼 Screenshots

-_Add some screenshots of your extension in action here!_

-## 📌 Usage

-1. Open any YouTube video with subtitles.
-2. Click the **BeautyCaptions** extension icon.
-3. Select a preset or customize styles as you like.
-4. Enjoy beautifully styled captions!

-## 🛠 Development

-Feel free to contribute!
-Fork this repository and submit a pull request with your improvements.

 ## 📜 License